brefphp/symfony-messenger/README.md

 ### SQS

 The [SQS](https://aws.amazon.com/sqs/) service is a queue that works similar to RabbitMQ.
-To use it, set its URL in the envrionment variable `MESSENGER_TRANSPORT_DSN`:
+To use it, set its URL in the environment variable `MESSENGER_TRANSPORT_DSN`:

 ```dotenv
 MESSENGER_TRANSPORT_DSN=https://sqs.us-east-1.amazonaws.com/123456789/my-queue